(for service provider organisations from child protection, health, education, police and justice sectors)

 The ChildStory implementation team has already started briefing NGOs and our other partners and will continue to do so throughout 2017.
-In the lead up to implementation in early 2018, a mix of online and face-to-face training will be available.
+In the lead up to implementation in May 2018, a mix of online and face-to-face training will be available.
 View presentation slides about the Partner Community (pdf 1.2MB).

 What will change?